near/docs/docs/3.tutorials/auction/1-bidding.md

 ## Initializing the contract

-Now we have defined the data structures for the contract we next define its functions.
+Now we have defined the data structures for the contract we next define its methods.

 First, we set up an initialization function that will determine the initial state of the contract.
 As stated earlier this contract only offers custom initialization where the user is required to input parameters.